Data protection and privacy

 We will assess the importance of the hedge using criteria set out in the Hedgerows Regulations 1997.
 If the hedgerow is important in terms of its wildlife or historical value, then consent to remove it will not be granted.

-View guidance and details on how to submit your hedgerow application from the planning portal website.
+View guidance and details on how to submit your hedgerow application from.

 You should avoid trimming hedgerows between 1 March and 31 July which is the main nesting season for birds.
 Exemptions apply if the hedgerow overhangs a public highway or public footpath, or if it obstructs the view of drivers.